 Walters Inc., led by Dr. Rod Walters, a former college athletic trainer, will begin its review by the end of the week, university officials said Tuesday night.
 The review could take up to 90 days.

 Maryland’s acting athletic director, Damon Evans, publicly pledged to conduct an external review the day after Jordan McNair died.
-The Randallstown resident was hospitalized May 29 after collapsing during an organized team workout in College Park.
+The Randallstown resident was hospitalized on May 29 after collapsing during an organized team workout in College Park.
 He died two weeks later.

 McNair, a McDonogh graduate, was entering his second season with the Terps.